OrchardCMS/OrchardCore.Commerce/docs/guides/create-webshop.md

 Get the latest version of the [Orchard Core Commerce NuGet](https://www.nuget.org/packages/OrchardCore.Commerce) package.
 Should you vie for further tips regarding NuGet usage with Orchard Core, see the [Getting Started](https://docs.orchardcore.net/en/latest/docs/getting-started) page.

 ### Step 2 — Enable necessary features
-Certain Orchard Core Commerce features, as well as some pre-requisite stock Orchard Core features, need to be enabled for the necessary functionality.
+Certain Orchard Core Commerce features, as well as some prerequisite stock Orchard Core features, need to be enabled for the necessary functionality.
 This can be done under *Configuration > Features*.
 These features include the following:

 - **Orchard Core Commerce - Core**: Registers core components of Commerce features.
-- **Orchard Core Commerce - Payment_** Provides the basics for online payment.
+- **Orchard Core Commerce - Payment** Provides the basics for online payment.
 - **Orchard Core Commerce - Payment - Stripe**: Provides online payment implementation using Stripe.
 - **Orchard Core Commerce - Session Cart Storage**: Provides shopping cart functionality.
 - **Widgets**: Allows rendering widgets in zones.